robbeykaaso/rea2/docs/frm/qsgModel.md

 </br>

 # Modification format
-* use "updateQSGAttr" api to update specific attribute of the qsgModel
+* use "updateQSGAttr" or "updateQSGAttrs" api to update specific attribute of the qsgModel
 _sample_:
 ```
 {
     obj: "shp_0", //the object name, if there is no "obj", it will be for the whole attributes
     key: ["text", "visible"],  //the attribute key chain
-    val: true  //the new attribute value
+    val: true,  //the new attribute value
+    force: false,  //whether to force updating the attributes which have the same values
+    id: "" //if it declares the id and which is not the same with that of the qsmModel, the update will not be executed
 }
 ```
 </br>